zhiburt/tabled/README.md

 // in a first row.
 table.modify(Rows::first().with(Width::wrap(10)));

-// Use a strategy where we try to keep words not splited (where possible). table.modify(Rows::new(1..).with(Width::wrap(10).keep_words()));
+// Use a strategy where we try not to keep words split (where possible). table.modify(Rows::new(1..).with(Width::wrap(10).keep_words()));
 ```